konstructio/colony-docs/versioned_docs/version-0.2/install/colony-prod/install-colony.md

 After reviewing the [required prerequisites](../colony-prod/prereqs-colony.md), refer to the details below to install Colony.

-## Installing Required Packages

-    ```bash
-    apt update && apt install wget
-    ```

-Refer to [Docker Documentation](https://docs.docker.com/desktop/setup/install/linux/) for Docker’s system requirements.

-    ```bash
-    curl -fsSL https://get.docker.com -o get-docker.sh
-    sh get-docker.sh
-    ```

-Add your user to the Docker group.
-Skip this step if you are `root` user

-    ```bash
-    sudo usermod -aG docker $USER
-    ```

-After running the command you might need to exit your current session and start a new one.
-To test whether your user account has access to the Docker daemon,run:

-    ```bash
-    docker run docker.io/hello-world
-    ```

-Refer to the linked documentation for more post-installation [steps in Docker](https://docs.docker.com/engine/install/linux-postinstall/)

-For kubectl, use the following:

-    ```bash
-    wget "https://dl.k8s.io/release/v1.31.2/bin/linux/amd64/kubectl" sudo install -o kubectl /usr/bin/local
-    chmod 555 /usr/bin/local/kubectl
-    ```

 ## Installing Colony

 The following installation instructions apply to Colony version 0.02-rc1.